debanjanbasak23/Bajaj-Finserv-Health/README.md

 JSON and store it in your code.
 2. Render the JSON on the screen with a visually appealing UI (mandatory).
 Try to display as many fields as possible.
-3. Implement a filter/search functionality for your page (good to do).
+3. Implement a filter/search functionality for your page (good to do).<br>
 a.
 Allow search by name. <br>
 b.
 Provide the ability to filter developers by their designation/skills.